IMAP-Science-Operations-Center/imap_processing/docs/source/development/CDFs/cdf_requirements.rst

 All IMAP CDF Data files must contain at least one cariable of data type CDF_TIME_TT2000 named "Epoch".
 All time varying variables in the CDF data set will depend on either this "Epoch" or another variable of type CDF_TIME_TT2000.
 More than one CDF_TIME_TT2000 variable is allowed in a data set to allow for more than one time resolution.
 It is recommended that all such time variable use "Epoch" within their variable name.

 .. note::
-   In the xarray_to_cdf function described above, all variables with "epoch" in their name will be converted to CDF_TT2000 if the flag "istp=True" is given.
+   In the xarray_to_cdf function described in :ref:`cdflib.xarray_to_cdf`, all variables with "epoch" in their name will be converted to CDF_TT2000 if the flag "istp=True" is given.

 For ISTP compliance, the time value of a record refers to the **center** of the accumulation period if the measurement is not an instantaneous one.